Bulimia’s Effects on the Face & Cheeks

 Bulimia Treatment Options

-• Nutritional counseling: In this kind of treatment, a person works with an expert to develop a healthy diet and resist bingeing and purging behaviors.
-The nutritional therapist ensures their nutritional needs are met through a healthy, balanced diet.
+• Nutritional counseling: In this kind of treatment, a person works with an expert to develop a healthy diet and resist binging and purging behaviors.
+The nutritional therapist ensures their nutritional needs are met through a healthy, balanced diet, which may also help a patient improve their relationship with their own body or develop a better understanding of their physical needs.

 Resources

-2. University of Iowa Carver College of Medicine.
+2. Sialosis or Sialadenosis of the Salivary Glands.
 (2019, April 15).
-Sialosis or Sialadenosis of the Salivary Glands.
 University of Iowa Health Care.
+Retrieved September 2024.

 Medical Disclaimer